JasoonS/EM-Token/README.md

 The key methods are ```hold``` and ```holdFrom```, which create holds on behalf of payers:

 ```
-function hold(string calldata transactionId, address to, address notary, uint256 amount, bool expires, uint256 timeToExpiration) external returns (uint256 index);
+function hold(string calldata operationId, address to, address notary, uint256 amount, bool expires, uint256 timeToExpiration) external returns (bool);
-function holdFrom(string calldata transactionId, address from, address to, address notary, uint256 amount, bool expires, uint256 timeToExpiration) external returns (uint256 index);
+function holdFrom(string calldata operationId, address from, address to, address notary, uint256 amount, bool expires, uint256 timeToExpiration) external returns (bool);
 ```

-Unique transactionIDs are to be provided by the issuer of the hold.
-Internally, keys are to be built by hashing the address of the issuer and the transactionId, which therefore supports the possibility of different issuers of holds using the same transactionId.
+Unique operationIds are to be provided by the issuer of the hold.
+Internally, keys are to be built by hashing the address of the _orderer_ and the _operationId_, which therefore supports the possibility of different orderers of holds using the same _operationId_.

 Once the hold has been created, the hold can either be released (i.e. closed without further consequences, thus making the locked funds again available for transactions) or executed (i.e. executing the transfer between the payer and the payee).
-The issuer of the hold can also renew the hold (i.e. adding more time to the current expiration date):
+The orderer of the hold (the _holder_) can also renew the hold (i.e. adding more time to the current expiration date):

 ```
-function releaseHold(address issuer, string calldata transactionId) external returns (bool);
+function releaseHold(address holder, string calldata operationId) external returns (bool);
-function executeHold(address issuer, string calldata transactionId) external returns (bool);
+function executeHold(address holder, string calldata operationId) external returns (bool);
-function renewHold(string calldata transactionId, uint256 timeToExpirationFromNow) external returns (bool);
+function renewHold(string calldata operationId, uint256 timeToExpirationFromNow) external returns (bool);
 ```

 The hold can be released (i.e. not executed) in four possible ways:
 * By the notary
 * By the operator or owner
 * By the payee (as a way to reject the projected transfer)
-* By the issuer, but only after the expiration time
+* By the holder or by the payer, but only after the expiration time

 The hold can be executed in two possible ways:
 * By the notary (the normal)